heyitsmass/espresso-project-tester/README.md

 # Features:
 ## Asynchronous Testing
   > Forces each test to complete before another begins; No jumbled output
+## Silent Compilation
+> Hides the extensive parser building stage outputting to the console, saves on space and focuses you to what's necessary!
 ## Single file checking
   > Test a single file from the unit_tests folder without having to input the entire directory; will output the full diff
 ### Usage: